wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 * event specific data: a dictionary with 2 keys:

   * agent_id: an integer corresponding to the agent ID of the agent who's status changed
+  * color: a string representing the color of the agent icon
-  * status: a string representing the status of an agent:
+  * status: a string identifying the status

-      * paused
-      * loggedin
-      * loggedout

 Example::